 While the magnitude of Illinois forestry professionals, forestry funding, and forestry activity support pale in comparison to the more heavily forested states and territories; the quality, experience, expertise, and longevity of forest resource professionals here in both the private and public sector is outstanding.
 Forestry funding is often scarce or unstable in Illinois.
-Funds generated by the Division of Forest Resources to support IDNR professional foresters and forestry programs are about 10% of the division's annual expenditures (at the current staffing level and assuming annual forestry costshare spending).
+Funds generated by the Division of Forest Resources to support IDNR professional foresters and forestry programs are about 10% of the division's annual expenditures (at the current staffing level and assuming annual forestry cost-share spending).
 Though forestry support and partnering is slowly expanding statewide, critical mass for widespread support, for stable, ample funding and for initiating forest resource strategies is absent in Illinois.

 To date, leveraging on grants and partnering forest dollars on mutual or urgent concerns have had some success in addressing Illinois priority forest resource concerns.
 Priority projects and actions usually occur infrequently and at a slow pace.
 Partnering of multiple organizations and forestry dollars on priority environmental concerns has become a common federal, state, and local practice.
 The Division of Forest Resources has, due to fiscal necessity, trended toward prioritizing only projects that have funding mechanisms or leveraged dollars.
-The division currently barely meets its vital State of Illinois missions and mandates.

-The primary year-in, year-out priorities for the Division of Forest Resources are often only those activities that meet the focus or requirements for federally supported programs such as Forest Stewardship or Urban and Community Forestry, without the luxury of additional or expanded initiatives.
-Some of the statewide forestry division needs and priority areas are, for example: that township and community plans are needed most in the southern seven counties; that urban and community forest plans are needed in the populated, established, village, cities, and towns; that forest management incentives and programs should occur in the forested and historically forested areas (Fig. 21; dark green High Priority areas) and that Forest Legacy Program easements are only forwarded if they occur in a designated Forest Legacy Area (Fig. 23).
+The division currently, due to funding issues, barely meets its vital State of Illinois missions and mandates.
+Proorities should all be set due to importance and outcomes forests and forestry; the division prioritorizes township and community fire plans needed most in the southern seven counties; that urban and community forest plans are needed in the populated, established, village, cities, and towns; that forest management incentives and programs should occur in the forested and historically forested areas (Fig. 22; dark green High Priority areas) and that Forest Legacy Program easements are forwarded primarily if they occur in a designated Forest Legacy Area (Fig. 24).